 The best part of using the morning work is that my students LOVE it!
 They look forward to the new reading passage each week, they love printing and cursive practice (you would think it would be the opposite it but they really do love it, even the boys!).

-You can check out my first grade, second grade, and third grade morning work packs by clicking here or any of the images in this blog post.
+You can check out my first grade, second grade, third grade, and fourth morning work packs by clicking here or any of the images in this blog post.